-The conflict has generated the forced displacement of millions of people, more than 100,000 murders, thousands of cases of forced disappearances, sexual crimes and gender-based violence, and the forced recruitment of minors.
+The conflict has generated the forced displacement of millions of people, more than 200,000 killed, thousands of cases of forced disappearances, sexual crimes and gender-based violence, and the forced recruitment of minors.

 Efforts seeking to demobilize fighters and seek truth, justice, and reparations for victims have been going on for over 10 years.